HugoMatilla/Refactoring-Summary/readme.md

 ### Divergent Change
 When one class is commonly changed in different ways for different reasons.
 ### Shotgun Surgery
-When every time you make a kind of change, you have to make a lot of little changes to a lot of different classes
+When every time you make a kind of change, you have to make a lot of little changes to a lot of different classes.
 ### Feature Envy
 A method that seems more interested in a class other than the one it actually is in.
 ### Data Clumps